emer/emergent/README.md

 This is the new home of the *emergent* neural network simulation software, developed primarily by the CCN lab at the University of Colorado Boulder (now at UC Davis): https://ccnlab.org.
 We have decided to completely reboot the entire enterprise from the ground up, with a much more open, general-purpose design and approach.

-See [Wiki Install](https://github.com/emer/emergent/wiki/Install) for installation instructions, and the [Wiki Rationale](https://github.com/emer/emergent/wiki/Rationale) and [History](https://github.com/emer/emergent/wiki/History) pages for a more detailed rationale for the new version of emergent, and a history of emergent (and its predecessors).
+See [Wiki Install](https://github.com/emer/emergent/wiki/Install) for installation instructions (note: Go 1.13 and newer are now required!), and the [Wiki Rationale](https://github.com/emer/emergent/wiki/Rationale) and [History](https://github.com/emer/emergent/wiki/History) pages for a more detailed rationale for the new version of emergent, and a history of emergent (and its predecessors).

 See the [ra25 example](https://github.com/emer/leabra/blob/master/examples/ra25/README.md) in the `leabra` package for a complete working example (intended to be a good starting point for creating your own models), and any of the 26 models in the [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) repository which also provide good starting points.
 See the [etable wiki](https://github.com/emer/etable/wiki) for docs and example code for the widely-used etable data table structure, and the `family_trees` example in the CCN textbook sims which has good examples of many standard network representation analysis techniques (PCA, cluster plots, RSA).